 Rabbits affected by RHDV2 may have a fever, reduced appetite, shortness of breath, and/or loss of coordination.
-Many times the only sign of disease is sudden death with a blood-stained nose.
+Many times the only sign of the disease is sudden death with a blood-stained nose.

 Treatment & Control

-Currently there is no available treatment for RHDV2 approved for use within the U.S. Enhanced biosecurity is the best control measure one can take to prevent or slow the spread of RHDV2.
+Currently, there is no available treatment for RHDV2 approved for use within the U.S. Enhanced biosecurity is the best control measure one can take to prevent or slow the spread of RHDV2.